إنتقل إلى المحتوى الرئيسي

 Two patterns coexist:

-1. Placeholder completion — When new authored copy lacks an English variant yet, Scoutello may enqueue lightweight tasks that synthesize a starting English row before broader localization proceeds.
+1. Source-language completion — When new authored copy lacks an English version, Scoutello can prepare a starting English variant before broader localization proceeds.

-2. Scoped translation — Teams trigger translation for a specific object (landing page, tour, tour step, event, PDF, and similar).
-Each scope fans out to the appropriate processor so domain-specific fields translate consistently.
+2. Scoped translation — Teams trigger translation for a specific area, such as a landing page, tour, tour step, event, or PDF.
+Scoutello translates the relevant fields together so the result stays consistent.

-• Honor flags that skip machine translation entirely.
+• Honors settings that skip machine translation entirely.

 • Avoid duplicate target locales when they already exist.

-The durable outcome is updated translation rows (and optional audio), not the transient progress meter itself.
+The durable outcome is updated translated content and optional audio, not the progress meter itself.

 Translation providers